unoplatform/uno/doc/articles/howto-consume-webservices.md

 ## Task 5 - Create a base view model

-In this sample application you will be adopting the Model-View-ViewModel (MVVM) pattern, which helps to cleanly separate business and presentation logic.
-In this task you will be creating the base view model that will be used in the following task to create the view model for the main page.
+In this sample application, you will be adopting the Model-View-ViewModel (MVVM) pattern, which helps to cleanly separate business and presentation logic.
+In this task, you will be creating the base view model that will be used in the following task to create the view model for the main page.

 > [!TIP]
 > If you want to learn more about MVVM, review the document here - [The Model-View-ViewModel Pattern](https://docs.microsoft.com/xamarin/xamarin-forms/enterprise-application-patterns/mvvm).